-Sen's Model; Basu-Van model of multiple equilibria; Efficiency wage theory and involuntary unemployment; economics of child labour.
+Sen's Model; Basu-Van model of multiple equilibria; Efficiency wage theory and involuntary unemployment; economics of child labour, gender issues in lablur market.

 - The student will be able to apply theories for a specific developing countries. - Students will be able to examine some of the major economic issues faced by individuals and governments in poorer countries. - The students will be able to develop skills to analyze, synthesize and evaluate information drawn from the available data and appropriate theoretical tools, and to express their ideas.